 The series features repeated mentions of the Nissan Versa / Tiida.
 Almost all cars in the series are Nissans.
 Every one of the online comics begins with a Nissan Versa ad that is far bigger than the comic itself.
 It's become a Running Gag.
 Funnily enough, even though most computers in the series are Dells, the logos are taped over.

-One episode featured a scene between HRG and one of the baddies, the Hunter, taking place at the latter's apartment.
+One episode features a scene between HRG and one of the baddies, the Hunter, taking place at the latter's apartment.
 What occupies the center of the screen in shots featuring the two of them?
 A large stack of Dell computer boxes.

 There's also this exchange from "The Second Coming", in the middle of a remote desert: